 Like 3D elements, they are great for complex training needs.
-They are incredibly beneficial and provide a safe way of using and exploring dangerous pieces of equipment, allowing the learner to practise in a safe place without the dangers or the fear of real-life consequences.
+They are incredibly beneficial and provide a safe way of using and exploring dangerous pieces of equipment, allowing the learner to practise in a safe place without the dangers of reallife consequences.
 They can be used for a range of different needs, from teaching how to fix or maintain complex pieces of equipment to medical training.